5675sp/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 quit()
 ```

-R will ask you if you want to save the workspace image; feel free to save it if you wish.
+R will ask you if you want to save the workspace image; feel free to save it if you wish too.

 In conclusion, that is how you execute the MOJO scoring pipeline to do batch scoring for the Hydraulic System cooling condition using the R wrapper in the C++ Runtime.